forestdb/forestdb.org/models/spanish-gender.md

 ---
 layout: model
-title: Yeaton Muelas Gil - Spanish gender
+title: Gender Inference from Spanish Masculine Generics
 model-language: webppl
 model-category: Probabilistic Language Understanding
 model-status: code
 ---

+*By Yeaton Muelas Gil*

 ### Introduction

-Introduction
 We shall start by looking at an example from a news report informing on a group of researchers from Spain who developed a virtual coach to prevent depression with the headline:

 _Médicos salmantinos crean un entrenador virtual que previene la depresion laboral_ (La Gaceta, 10/04/2021.
 Page 4)

 [Doctors from Salamanca create a virtual coach that prevents depression at work]

 If only the translation is observed, there is no indication of the gender of the doctors and researchers involved in the project; however, such gender is indicated in the original version (namely, the masculine generic).
 The difference simply comes from the way the English and Spanish languages indicate (or not) gender in their system: while the former is what is called a _natural gender language_, where most role nouns are not morphologically marked, the latter is a _grammatical gender language_, where nouns are usually marked for gender and therefore carry an additional cue to referential gender (Reali 2015).
-In other words, while Spanish language indicates the gender of words by means of an ending vowel (mainly -o for masculine, -a for feminine), there is no such marking in English.
+In other words, while the Spanish language indicates the gender of words by means of an ending vowel (mainly -o for masculine, -a for feminine), there is no such marking in English.

 While this may seem a simple linguistic norm, it is of great importance for linguistic studies.
 When more than one gender is involved in a communicative or discursive situation in Spanish, or the gender is unknown or irrelevant, the Real Academia de la Lengua Española states that the masculine generic shall be used and is equally inclusive of all genders.
 However, many studies have proved that the use of the masculine generics inherently implies a lower depiction and projection of women in all situations.
-Scholars have recently investigated the consequences of using it in comparison to other more inclusive alternatives, such as the double form with a slash (_médicos/as_), the complete form of feminine and masculine gender (_médicas y medicos_) or even emerging options like the vowel _-e_ or the consonant _-x_.
+Scholars have recently investigated the consequences of using it in comparison to other more inclusive alternatives, such as the double form with a slash (_médicos/as_), the complete form of feminine and masculine gender (_médicas y médicos_) or even emerging options like the vowel _-e_ or the consonant _-x_.

 With the intention of continuing this line of research, a preliminary behavioral study was carried out to confirm whether participants do project a higher proportion of women when using the alternative forms in comparison to the normative one.
-Thus, 117 university students used a Likert scale to rate a list of 60 jobs as “mainly male” or “mainly women”; there were 3 different options of the survey, all containing the same jobs but presented in a different form (survey A: médicos, survey B: médicos/as; survey C: médicas y medicos”) and each participant would only answer one of the options.
+Thus, 117 university students used a Likert scale to rate a list of 60 jobs as “mainly male” or “mainly women”; there were 3 different options of the survey, all containing the same jobs but presented in a different form (survey A: médicos, survey B: médicos/as; survey C: médicas y médicos) and each participant would only answer one of the options.

 The results of this preliminary study show two main outcomes: there is a trend in general that shows how more women are in fact included in the scale when the job is presented in the alternative forms, compared to the masculine generic option; moreover, this trend is reversed for the jobs which are stereotypically female in society (such as hairdresser, nurse, nanny, etc.), meaning fewer women (or more men) are included in the alternative forms.
-This seems to agree and confirm the previous studies claiming that the use of inclusive language reduces the stereotype regardless of which gender is involved, and therefore should be used if the gender gap is to be more widely or easily accepted.
+This seems to agree with and confirm the previous studies claiming that the use of inclusive language reduces the stereotype regardless of which gender is involved, and therefore should be used if the gender gap is to be more widely or easily accepted.

-Still, these preliminary results obtained in the behavioral study were nonetheless limited to a small part of Spanish population.
+Still, these preliminary results obtained in the behavioral study were nonetheless limited to a small part of the Spanish population.
 For the purpose of this subject and this project, the present study applies the Rational Speech Act (RSA) framework to this problem and builds the semantics into a computational model that aims at confirming the aforementioned trend.
-The objective is not only to compare behavioral with computational results and therefore achieve a stronger statement, but also to be able to provide more general, applicable, justified and comparable model.
+The objective is not only to compare behavioral with computational results and therefore achieve a stronger statement, but also to be able to provide a more general, applicable, justified and comparable model.
 ____

 ### The model